-Passport offers programs to help our Members and their families manage a diagnosed health condition.
+Passport offers programs to help our Members and their families manage various health conditions.
+The programs include telephonic outreach from our clinical staff and health educators that includes condition specific triage assessment, care plan development and access to tailored educational materials.
+Members are identified via Health Risk assessments and Identification and Stratification.
 You as a Provider also help us identify Members who may benefit from these programs.
 Members can request to be enrolled or disenrolled in these programs at any time.
 Our programs include: